dbeattie71/pulumi_work/pulumi-webhook-api/README.md

     $ pulumi up
     ```

-1. Use the endpoint URL (see stack outputs) in the Pulumi console to set up the webhook.
+1. Use the provided Webhook URL (see stack outputs) in the Pulumi console to set up the webhook.
 1. Update a stack or otherwise cause webhook delivery activity.
-1. Go to the DynamoDB table (see stack outputs) and select the Items tab and you'll see entries for each action.
+1. Go to the provided "Dump Log Data" URL (see stack outputs) to get a dump of the data.
+Or, go to the DynamoDB table (see stack outputs or resources) in AWS.

 ## Clean up